Rule No. 1 of a whitewater trip: rig to flip.

 The last piece of equipment I remember seeing as I was floating feet first down Mescal Falls Rapid—and there were quite a few miscellaneous items in the frothy mix—was our poor, poor kitchen set, formerly rigged to my boat, now slowly sinking to the bottom of the Salt River like a dying ship lost at sea.

 I reasonably expected a disappointed response to my minor mishap.
-But being the relatively gnarly dudes they are, my buddies actually seemed rather excited by the idea of a primitive wilderness experience.
+But my buddies actually seemed rather excited by the idea of a primitive wilderness experience.

 So we lived like savages.